christophery/momentopress/readme.txt

 == Screenshots ==

-1. Pan around the 360° images or videos on desktop
+1. Pan around the 360° photos or videos on desktop
-2. Pan around the 360° images or videos on mobile
+2. Pan around the 360° photos or videos on mobile
 3. Tap the full screen button to enter VR mode
-4. View your 360° images or videos in VR using Google Cardboard
+4. View your 360° photos or videos in VR using Google Cardboard

 == Installation ==